MagnusLevein/Temac/MANUAL.md

 </pre>

-### Counting, comparing and looping
+### Counting, Comparing, and Looping
-#### Increment and decrement operators
+#### Increment and Decrement Operators
+Temac doesn’t support general arithmetic, but it can increment or decrement variables by one:
 <pre>
 <strong><:</strong><em>variable</em><strong>++></strong>
 <strong><:</strong><em>variable</em><strong>--></strong>
 </pre>
-Although Temac does not have mathematical functions, it can count up and down one step at a time.
-With these commands, *variable* is incresed or decreased by one, respectively.
-If *variable* cannot be converted to an integer, the start value is assumed to be 0 (and hence the resulting value will be 1 or -1).
+If the variable cannot be interpreted as an integer, it is assumed to start at 0.
+For example, `++` will then set it to 1.

+This operation consists of three internal steps:
+1. Read the current value
+2. Perform the increment or decrement
+3. Store the new value

-This operation is internally done in three steps: *1)* read the old value, *2)* count up or down, and *3)* store the new value.
-Because of this, it is possible to use this operation on a variable defined outside of a sandbox scope.
-However, the new value will be stored in a new variable in the sandboxed environment.
+Because of this, the operation is allowed even on variables defined outside a sandbox.
+However, the new value will be stored in a new local variable within the sandboxed environment, as the following example demonstrates:

 <pre>
 <:i=>1